Skip to content

 Generated Work OrdersAuto-created WOs with Service Appointments ready for scheduling

-Generation logic: if a plan covers 3 assets on a monthly schedule, the system creates 3 Work Orders per month, each inheriting duration, skills, and products from the Work Type.
+Example: a plan covering 3 assets on a monthly schedule creates 3 Work Orders per month.
+Each inherits duration, skills, and products from the Work Type.

 Agentforce for Field Service

-Salesforce is integrating Agentforce (AI agents) into Field Service for autonomous scheduling and job support:
+Agentforce (formerly Einstein Copilot) is being integrated into Field Service for autonomous scheduling and job support:

 CapabilityStatus (Spring 2026)What It Does